 Matera looks like a painting - it is absolutely surreal.

 GETTING AROUND PUGLIA

 Puglia is best experienced by car.
 The towns and beaches are spread out, and you'll need freedom and flexibility for all the daytrips.
-I know the thought of driving in Italy sounds intimidating, but the Puglia region is completely low stress when it comes to being behind the wheel.
+For many, the thought of driving in Italy can be intimidating, but the Puglia region is completely low stress when it comes to being behind the wheel.
 Most of the towns are connected by quiet roads that cut through farmland, and all the routes are pretty straight forward.
 Major car rental brands are available at the airport including Sixt, Hertz, Budget, Avis, etc.